CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 ## Topology Validations

-The topology validation compares your actual network topology derived from LLDP telemetry data against a topology blueprint (in {{<exlink url="https://graphviz.org/doc/info/lang.html" text="Graphviz DOT format">}}) that you upload to the UI.
+The topology validation compares your actual network topology derived from LLDP telemetry data against a topology blueprint that you upload to the UI.
+NetQ accepts blueprint files formatted in either {{<exlink url="https://graphviz.org/doc/info/lang.html" text="Graphviz DOT">}} or JSON.

 ### Configure LLDP